 2. Unsustainable expense for site owners operating EV charging stations

 Consider where you find most public charging stations.
 Shopping centers, restaurants, parking garages—small businesses looking to attract new customers.
-These locations aren’t like gas stations, owned by billion-dollar conglomerates and generating hundreds in revenue every hour from people refueling at their location.
+These locations aren’t like gas stations which are owned by billion-dollar conglomerates and generating hundreds in revenue every hour from people refuelling at their location.
 The stations are there to act as a new amenity, not generate revenue.

-Many public level 2 EV charging stations charge about $1.50 per hour, and that is mostly to help recoup the cost of the energy used—the hardware, software, and operational expenses are mostly out-of-pocket expense to the site host despite existing rebates.
+Many public level 2 EV charging stations charge about $1.50 per hour, and that's mostly to help recoup the cost of the energy used—the hardware, software, and operational expenses are mostly an out-of-pocket expense to the site host despite existing rebates.

-But if the cost of the units themselves skyrockets, site owners are either going to be forced to increase the cost to charge at their location (thereby undercutting one of EVs most compelling selling features—inexpensive operational cost), or they will simply not offer EV charging at all.
+But if the cost of the units themselves skyrockets, site owners are either going to be forced to increase the cost to charge at their location (thereby undercutting one of the EV's most compelling selling features—inexpensive operational cost), or they will simply not offer EV charging at all.

 Which brings us to our next point.

 3. Fewer charging stations for people in the places that need them most

 Disadvantaged communities in California suffer from a combination of health, economic, and environmental burdens.
 There is a sizeable overlap between areas with poor air quality and lower than average income.
 A great way to help these communities on both fronts is to stimulate the adoption of electric transportation— electric cars are more affordable to operate than gas powered cars and don't produce carbon emissions.
 It could be a win-win.